-Being positive is a choice so remember, “Every day is not good, but there is something good in every day."
+Being positive is a choice.
+My Mantra: “Every day is may not be good, but there is something good in every day."
 Each morning seek the positive and you will have a good day.
-If you believe it you CAN achieve it.
-Always choose to believe it.
+Always remember, “Your only competition is YOU.”

 This question really made me do some thinking - and the conclusion that I came to is that "losing weight" was not the catalyst, it was the SIDE-EFFECT of choosing to change my lifestyle.
 I would be thrilled with the changes that I've made and the things that I enjoy more in my life now even if the number on the scale had never moved.